ramonpoca/distox2_cube/README.md

 Also provided 2 models of handle:

 1. To be printed from plastic and ready to use
 2. More robust handle to use aluminiun pipe or shaft as main rotating unit.
 Aluminium part needs to be glued into plastic printed part.
+Optionally handle v.2 extension can be also used.

 # HOWTO produce STL files for 3D printing #